-It is difficult to ignore the growing trend for buy-now-pay-later offers from retailers, using the services of Klarna, Clearpay, Laybuy and, more recently PayPal.
+It is difficult to ignore the growing trend for buy-now, pay-later (BNPL), with Klarna, Clearpay, Laybuy and PayPal joined more recently by the likes of Monzo and Mastercard.
 Consumers are encouraged to purchase goods and spread the payments, with the promise that it is free and safe.
-However, debt charities are reporting a growing number of people falling into financial difficulties as a result of using buy-now-pay-later, with many questioning the morality of facilitating impulse buying and overspending.
+However, debt charities are reporting a growing number of people falling into financial difficulties as a result of using buy now, pay later, with many questioning the morality of facilitating impulse buying and overspending.

-Although you are able to apply for buy-now-pay-later in some stores, it is a payment method most commonly associated with online shopping.
-When you reach the checkout page, there will be a list of payment options and for a large number of retailers, this will include one or more buy-now-pay-later options.
+Although you are able to apply for buy-now, pay-later in some stores, it is a payment method most commonly associated with online shopping.
+When you reach the checkout page, there will be a list of payment options and for a large number of retailers, this will include one or more buy now, pay-later options.
+There is also the choice with some providers to arrange to make a payment in instalments in advance, or even to retrospectively move past purchases onto a buy-now, pay-later arrangement.
 You then go through the following steps:

 |Buy-now-pay-later provider/product||Number of instalments||First payment||Subsequent payments|

 |Klarna - Pay in 30 days||1||30 days after receiving the product||n/a|

 |Klarna - Pay Later in 3||3||At point of purchase||2 monthly payments|

 |Klarna Financing- Pay in 6-36 months||Based on agreed terms||At point of purchase||Monthly payments (depending on agreed terms)|

 You will be asked to provide personal information, including your address, date of birth and payment details to help prove your identity and confirm that you are over 18.
 Many of the providers recommend putting the delivery address for your item as the same as your billing address for your first item to help avoid potential confusion.